ToobaTaqi/GIAIC/Typescript/Projects/10-OOP/README.md

 ## Task Given
-The user will enter a english paragraph and all that is needed is to just to implement counting characters and words without whitespaces.
+In this project you are going to follow this video which explains object oriented programming using C# and write the same code in TypeScript.

 Create a GitHub repository for the project and submit its URL in the project submission form.

-## Word Counter
+## OOP
-This is a word counter application built with TypeScript, `inquirer`, and `chalk`.
-It allows a user to count the words and characters user entered in the input.
+This is a simple prediction application built with TypeScript, `inquirer`, and `chalk`.
+It allows a user to know their personality type according to their choices

 ## Getting Started